AI-sandbox/gnomix/README.md

 Pre-trained models will soon be made available for download.

 When making predictions, the input to the model is an intersection of the pre-trained model SNP positions and the SNP positions from the <query_file>.
-That means that the set of positions that's only in the original training input (and not in the query samples) is encoded as missing, while the set of positions only in the <query_file> is discarded.
-When the script is executed, it will log the intersection-ratio as the performance will depend on how much of the original positions are missing.
-When the intersection is low, we recommend using a model trained with high percentage of missing data, or imputing the query samples to have all SNPs present in the pre-trained model.
+That means that the set of positions that are only in the original training input used to create the model (and not in the query samples) are encoded as missing, while the set of positions only in the <query_file> are discarded.
+When the script is executed, it will log the intersection-ratio, as the performance will depend on how many of the original positions are missing.
+If the intersection is low, we recommend using a model trained with a high percentage of missing data, or imputing the query samples to have the full set of SNPs present in the pre-trained model.

 The models are trained on hg build 37 references from the following biogeographic regions: *Subsaharan African (AFR), East Asian (EAS), European (EUR), Native American (NAT), Oceanian (OCE), South Asian (SAS), and West Asian (WAS)* and labels and predicts them as 0, 1, .., 6 respectively.
 The populations used to train these ancestries are given in the supplementary section of the reference provided at the bottom of this readme.